 The Compensation Committee believes that AFFO is an appropriate and effective measure of annual Company-wide performance.
 FFO is a non-GAAP performance financial measure that is widely recognized as a measure of REIT operating performance.
 FFO is net income (loss) attributable to common stockholders computed in accordance with GAAP, excluding gains (or losses) from sales of property, plus real estate depreciation and amortization, and after adjustments for impairment losses on real estate.
 Adjustments for unconsolidated partnerships and joint ventures are calculated to reflect FFO on the same basis.
 FFO is calculated in a manner consistent with the Nareit definition, with an additional adjustment made for noncontrolling interests that are not convertible into common stock.
-AFFO adjusts FFO for depreciation and amortization of corporate assets and associated write-offs, changes in the fair value of the earn-out liability, amortization of unconsolidated joint venture basis differences, gains or losses on the extinguishment or modification of debt, other impairment charges, transaction and acquisition expenses, straight-line rents, amortization of in-place leases, deferred financing costs amortization and associated write-offs, amortization of market debt adjustments, equity compensation expense, tenant improvement capital expenditures, leasing costs, and maintenance capital expenditures.
+AFFO adjusts FFO for depreciation and amortization of amortization of unconsolidated write-offs, changes in the fair value of the earn-out liability, amortization of unconsolidated joint venture basis differences, gains or losses on the extinguishment or and associated write-offs, amortization of market debt adjustments, equity compensation expense, tenant improvement capital expenditures, leasing costs, and maintenance capital expenditures.
 Adjustments for unconsolidated partnerships and joint ventures are calculated to reflect AFFO on the same basis.